lhelwerd/bottlestar/README.md

 - A bot
 - Written in Python
 - Focused on the Battlestar Galactica (BSG) board game and its expansions
-- Contains data on cards and board locations
+- Contains data on cards and board locations; because of copyright issues, current version does not provide the card text or images; these would require a different set of input data files and/or configuration for external images
 - Interfaces (and makes it possible to play) with the By Your Command (BYC) script designed to play BSG on the BoardGameGeek (BGG) forums
 - Features search, game state display, and interactive game setups where the